zxu/interactive-brokers-client/README.md

+## What does it do

-This project is a Java application that demonstrates the usage of Interactive Brokers' API.
+This project is a Java application that facilitates *very short and fast* day trading using Interactive Brokers' Trader Workstation.
+It provides a convenient GUI that, compared with IB itself, is significantly simplified and consumes much less resources.

-This documentation outlines the steps to get the development environment set up on Windows 7.
+It utilises IB's [Java API](https://interactivebrokers.github.io/tws-api/index.html); For the UI part, it uses [SWT](https://www.eclipse.org/swt).

+I have documented the following steps to get the development environment set up on Windows 7 for the benefit of my friend who wants to use this tool and is not familiar with Java.
+(Even though my own dev box is a Mac, I have verified these steps on a fresh Windows virtual machine; hence I promise they are correct. :-))

 ## Set up Java
 1. Download and install [Java 8 JDK](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).